Testing Proxmox restores before you rely on them

 Why a restore test beats a green backup job in Proxmox

-Run the restore to an isolated target, not the live VM.
+Run the restore on an isolated target, not the live VM.
 Use a spare node, an empty storage pool, or a separate test network.
 If you restore onto the same path the original VM uses, you are not testing recovery.
 You are gambling with it.

 Check three things every time.
 The machine boots.
 You can log in.
 The main service path works.
 For a file server, that means shares mount and read.
 For a web app, that means the service starts and answers requests.
 For a database, that means the engine starts and the data is there.